faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 ```

-So in case of retry and broker failure the idempotence prevents from duplicates.
-If the message was persisted on leader, it
+In case of retry and broker restart the idempotence prevents duplicates.
+The message was saved by the leader and
-was replicated to the followers (2).
-When the producer retries to a new leader, with previously saved sequence number, it already
+replicated by followers (2/2').
+The producer retries sending to the new leader, which already has a proper in-memory
-has proper in-memory state build from the log.
-It will reject duplicate.
-On the producer side the `DuplicateSequenceException` is thrown,
+state built from the log.
+The leader will reject duplicates.
+The producer gets `DuplicateSequenceException`,
-so the producer knows it can skip the message.
+but it can ignore that, and skip the message.

 ![idempotence-fencing]({{site.baseurl}}/img/transactions/idempotence-fencing.png)

 #### Why idempotent producer if not enough ?
 As you see the idempotent producer is not a reliable solution for our case.
-It only prevents from duplicates in a single
+It only prevents duplicates in a single
 producer session.
 The producer restart resets its state.
-Additionally, we still have no way of atomic writes to output topics.
+Additionally, we still have no way of atomic writes to multiple
+output topics.
 We need stronger guarantees.
-We need Kafka transaction mechanism.
-Once again, before going into details and limitations
-we'll try to play with it.
+Kafka transaction mechanism provides these.

 ### Transactions

-Before we get into guarantees Kafka transactions give, I find it helpful to understand upfront how they work.
-For now
+Before we get into guarantees Kafka transactions give, I find it helpful to first understand how they work.
+For now,
-let's state that they provide atomic consume, transform, publish loop.
-It means that we can get event(s) from a Kafka topic,
+let's state that they provide atomic consume, transform, produce loop.
+It means that we can get an event from a Kafka topic,
-map it to another event(s) and publish mapped value(s) to another topic(s) as a single unit.
-If any of the three steps fails
+map it to another event, and publish the mapped value to another topic as a single unit.
+If any of the three steps fail
 (or we abort explicitly) nothing happens from the Kafka client's perspective.

 #### Usage from client perspective